BlueBindy/residency-checker/README.md

 Icon used as favicon from Icons 8, used under licence (free for link) https://icons8.com/license Favicon insertion technique based on W3 schools tutorial File format converted using convertio.co
 Sweetalert used to modify generic user alerts
+Code formatted using Prettier on Glitch
 Code structure for inserting current year into HTML suggested by Riley Jones on StackOverflow README structure based on Code Institute's example.
 The structure and approach to Testing reflects guidance from Brian Macharia.